GetDutchie/brick/packages/brick_offline_first/README.md

 ### Enums

 [Dart's enhanced enums](https://medium.com/dartlang/dart-2-17-b216bfc80c5d) can also be used to do custom serdes work.
-Instead of `fromJson` and `toJson`, the enum relies on the provider name:
+In addition to `fromJson` and `toJson`, the enum relies on the provider name:

 ```dart
 enum Direction {